Understanding the analysis of wave function: Conclusion

 \section{Conclusion}

 In this work, we considered solving Schr\"{o}dinger equations with any power series potentials, and using the entire function theory to calculate the order and the type of wave function in all kind of cases.
 Furthermore, assume wave function satisfaction relation $\psi(r)=f(r)\exp[g(r)]$, with this relation we solving the harmonic oscillator potential and Coulomb potential.
-Under the parameters of potentials satisfy some relations, we also can give the solutions of quartic potential and highly singular potential.
-We found that the parameters of highly singular potential must be satisfy some relations.
 This method provides us with a new perspective to solve the Schr\"{o}dinger equation.
 Although it have some defects, it still give us some enlightenment.